Genes & Development Summer Studentships

 - There are no restrictions concerning the nationality of the student, and the student does not have to attend a UK university, nor does the studentship need to take place within the UK.
 However, students MUST attend the Summer School as follows:

-- Students must be available to participate in the summer school held in Edinburgh, 24-27th August 2020.
+- Students must be available to participate in the summer school held in Oxford, early September 2021.

-- Travel within the UK to Edinburgh will be reimbursed.
+- Travel within the UK to Oxford will be reimbursed.

 - Travel to the UK cannot be funded.